tc45/CrewAI-Studio/docs/DEPENDENCY_MANAGEMENT.md

 ## Prerequisites

-- Python 3.10 or higher
+- Python 3.10 or higher (but less than 3.13 due to dependency constraints)
 - Poetry (installation instructions below)
 - uv (installation instructions below)